ldamasio/robson/README.md

 Just another crypto robot

+ROBSON BOT is an open source algo trade project.
+It is a robot specialized in cryptocurrency trading (automatic buying and selling of digital assets), programmed, with backend and data modeling in Python, to monitor the market in real time, using asynchronous communication between the exchange and the application, that is, your dashboard and your “brain”.
+With this, Robson Bot is capable of making intelligent decisions based on a set of strategies guided by probabilistic analysis and technical analysis.
+The open source project includes a risk management system, tools for disseminating trade signals and functions as a platform, enabling multiple users with security and data isolation (multi-tenant).

-The Robson robot is a tool for anyone who researches and monitors stocks to trigger signals or automate order flows for the stock market.
+The Robson Bot is a tool for researchers, traders that monitors stocks to trigger signals or automate order flows for the binance crypto stock market.

 ## Research, communication and trade functions.